-Step 1 Choose Operate > Service Request Manager.
-The Service Request Manager window appears, showing service request available in Prime Provisioning.
+Step 1 Choose Operate > Service Request Manager .
+The S Prime ervice Request Manager window appears, showing service request available in Provisioning.
 Step 2 Check a check box for a service request.
 Step 3 Click Edit.
 EVC Service Request Editor window appears.
 Step 4 Modify any of the attributes, as desired.

-See the sections start with Creating an EVC ATM-Ethernet Interworking Service Request, page 3-37, for detailed coverage of setting attributes in this window.
+See the sections start with Creating an EVC ATM-Ethernet Interworking Service Request, page 3-35, for detailed coverage of setting attributes in this window.
 Note Once the VC ID, VPLS VPN ID, and VLAN ID have been set in a service request they cannot be modified.

-- Step 5 To add a template/data file to an attachment circuit, see the section Using Templates and Data Files with an EVC ATM-Interworking Service Request, page 3-42. - Step 6 When you are finished editing the EVC service request, click Save.
+Step 5 To ado an EV d a template/data file to an attachment circuit, see the section Using Templates and Data Files with C ATM-Interworking Service Request, page 3-40.
+Step 6 When you are finished editing the EVC service request, click Save.

-For additional information about saving an EVC service request, see Saving the EVC ATM-Interworking Service Request, page 3-42.
+For additional information about saving an EVC service request, see Saving the EVC ATM-Interworking Service Request, page 3-41.